karlredman/Articles/content/dev.to/vim81.md

 weight: 5
 ---

-* This article is intended for advanced users -but to aid those who want to run cutting edge vim things.
+* The purpose of this article is to aid those who want to run cutting edge vim things.

 * Vim 8.1 provides `:terminal`.
 This is **BIG NEWS** and has opened some pretty cool plugins such as [markdown preview plugin for (neo)vim](https://github.com/iamcco/markdown-preview.nvim).
 Additionally, if you want [deoplete.nvim](https://github.com/Shougo/deoplete.nvim) to work properly you'll need to compile vim against python3 anyway.
 The most single/main user way I've found to make these plugins work is to compile Vim from source.
 This is a method that I feel is least obtrusive to a single systerm.